 One of the more important events that occurred was the establishment of burial guidelines.
 In 1953, new guidelines were adopted that specified who might obtain a plot.
 They must meet one of the following requirements: member or ex-member of the Texas Legislature, Confederate Veteran, elected state official, state official appointed by the governor and confirmed by the Legislature, individual designated by governor’s proclamation or concurrent resolution of the Legislature, or the spouse of anyone meeting these criteria.
 These guidelines are still in effect to this day.

 In 1994, Lieutenant Governor Bob Bullock, unhappy with the condition of the Cemetery, organized a full scale renovation and restoration project.
 The project included the construction of a visitor’s center and gallery, pond, columbarium wall, and a memorial plaza.
 All Confederate headstones were taken down and cleaned and were replaced if damaged.
 Trees, shrubbery, flowers, and grass were planted for the beautification phase of the project.
 In March of 1997, a rededication ceremony was held with Governor George W. Bush, Lieutenant Governor Bullock, Speaker of the House Pete Laney, and other distinguished guests in attendance.

-Current Committee Members are Chairman Scott Sayers and James L. "Jim" Bayless, Jr.
+Current Committee Members are Chairman Benjamin M. Hanson, James L. "Jim" Bayless Jr. and Carolyn Hodges.